 Free Rein, Netflix (2017 – 2019)

-Before we move over to horse-riding TV shows that are not from this century, we also have to mention Netflix’s Free Rein that ran for three seasons and also had two special feature-length episodes.
+Before we move over to horse-riding TV shows that are not from this century, we also have to mention Netflix’s Free Rein which ran for three seasons and also had two special feature-length episodes.

 This Netflix horse series follows Zoe, a 15-year-old LA girl as she spends her summer at her grandfather’s house on an island off the coast of England.